 KiwiKate Ltd was incorporated under the Companies Act 2006 on 15 August 2013.
 Her company registration number is 8652113.

-KiwiKate Ltd operates three ways: via this website (www.kiwikate.co.uk), via Amazon.co.uk, and by going out and about at horse trials and fundraisers, game fairs and fundraisers, Christmas fairs and fundraisers ... and your rights are covered by two main Acts: The Sales of Goods Act 1992 and the Distance Selling Regulations of 2000.
+KiwiKate Ltd operates two ways: via this website (www.kiwikate.co.uk), via Amazon.co.uk, and your rights are covered by two main Acts: The Sales of Goods Act 1992 and the Distance Selling Regulations of 2000.

 The Sale of Goods Act 1992 covers you when both purchasing from KiwiKate Ltd at an event or via her website (or over the telephone).
 In addition, when you are shopping via the website (or over the telephone) your rights are further covered by The Distance Selling Regulations of 2000.
 The Sale of Goods Act deals with in the main issues surrounding the quality of the goods.
 The Distance Selling Regulations (as the name suggests) deals with issues surrounding the method of purchasing (for example, not being able to see/touch/try on the goods before purchasing).